geanders/test_directory/tidy_text.md

 of a few very straightforward data types, and they (almost) all output data in the same format they input it.
-For most of the tools, their required format for input and output is the "tidy data" format [Tidy data], called a tidy *dataframe* in R.
+For most of the tools, their required format for input and output is the "tidy data" format [Tidy data], called a tidy *dataframe* in R---this is a dataframe that follows the rules detailed earlier in this section.

-Some of the tools require input and output of *vectors* instead of tidy dataframes [Tidy data]; a *vector* is a one-dimensional string of values, all of which are of the same data type (e.g., all numbers, or all character strings, like names).
+Some of the tools require input and output of *vectors* instead of tidy dataframes [Tidy data]; a *vector* in R is a one-dimensional string of values, all of which are of the same data type (e.g., all numbers, or all character strings, like names).
 In a tidy dataframe, each column is a vector, and the dataframe is essentially several vectors of the same length stuck together to make a table.
 Having functions that input and output vectors, then, means that you can use those functions to make changes to the columns in a tidy dataframe.

 A few functions in the "tidyverse" input a tidy dataframe but output data in a different format.
 For example, visualizations are created using a function